 Here’s a cute way to announce a house full of girls is getting a brother…

-And here’s another comical and slightly absurd idea if a house of boys is getting ready to welcome in a new sister.
-(Fingers crossed my sons forgive me for making them be a part of this crazy idea. 😉
+And here’s another comical and slightly absurd idea for a gender reveal if a house of boys is getting ready to welcome in a new sister.
+(Fingers crossed my sons forgive me for making them be a part of this crazy idea.)

 Here’s a cute way to announce if a brother and a sister find out they are having another brother.
 (And this concept could be reversed if it was another sister.)